tameravci/jekyll-now/_posts/2020-2-24-Developing BAIL's backend - Part 1.md

 Security is a huge thing and being able to authenticate the users is essential for almost all applications.
 We can't take many shortcuts here.
 However, I will go with the simplest approach here.
 Normally, I dislike that we still use SIM cards and phone numbers but they do simplify things.
 I hate social-media app based auth models even more so I'll go with phone numbers.

 Obviously, the right thing would be to interact with the UICC SIM card, maybe retrieve IMEI etc, authenticate via some JavaCard applet (https://nelenkov.blogspot.com/2013/09/using-sim-card-as-secure-element.html) but ain't nobody got time for that.
+Funny, I actually have a solid amount of expertise in JavaCard development but that's for a later post perhaps.
 We will do the second most feasible approach.
 One-time OPT codes sent via SMS.
 Here's the API we are going to build.

 ```
 Given a phone number, generate a one-time use time-based OTP, send it via SMS and ask the user to enter the OTP on the screen